EdinbR/EdinbR.github.io/_posts/2018-07-25-august-meeting-CurtisKephart.markdown

 **RStudio Connect**

 > [RStudio Connect](https://www.rstudio.com/products/connect/) is a commercial product by RStudio.
 It allows for the deployment of data science artifacts super easy:
-* _Push-button deployment of all sorts of RMarkdown docs, shiny apps, and plumber APIs._
+* _Push-button deployment of all sorts of R Markdown docs, shiny apps, and plumber APIs._
 * _Secure who has access to those reports._
 * _Automate updating and distribution of those reports._